- Darwin is the tropical capital city of the Northern Territory, which makes up one sixth of the Australian continent.

 - From December to March, Darwin experiences a tropical summer, known as the 'wet season'.
 It is the ideal time to see the Northern Territory at its greenest, enjoying secluded waterholes, cool waterfalls and billabongs teeming with exotic wildlife.

-- The coolest months of the year are June and July, when daily temperature range from 19ºC (66.2ºF) to 30ºC (86ºF).
+- The coolest months of the year are June and July, when daily temperature ranges from 19ºC (66.2ºF) to 30ºC (86ºF).

 - Summer clothing is worn year-round, with a light jumper, cardigan or jacket required occasionally in air-conditioned spaces.